Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-planar graph the minimum graph is a is a five-pointed star where there everything pointed to another and the minimum graph consisting of trying to connect three utilities to three houses without crossing lines and so there are two there are two bad graphs that are not planar and every every non planar graph contains one of these two bad graphs by by shrinking and he said again so he proved that there's a finite number of these bad guys always a finite know somebody says here's a family it's hard to believe and they present its sequence of 20 papers I mean in there it's deep work but it you know it's because that's for any arbitrary class so it's for any arbitrary class that's closed under taking minors that's closed under maybe I'm not understanding because it seems like a lot of them are closed taking minors almost all the important classes of graphs are there are tons of of such graphs but also hundreds of them that arise in applications like I have a book over here called classes of graphs and then and it it's amazing how many different classes people have looked at so why do you bring up this theorem lower this proof so you know there are lots of algorithms that that are known for special class of graphs for example if I have a certain if I have a chordal graph then I can color it efficiently if I have some kinds of graphs it'll make a great Network very soon like you'd like to test you somebody gives you a graph that's always it in this family of grass if so then I hope then I can I can go to the library and find an algorithm that's gonna solve my problem on that graph okay so we we have we want to have a graph that says number than that says give me a graph I'll tell you whether it's and whether it's in this family or not okay and so all I have to do is test whether or not that does this given graph have a minor that's one of the bad ones a minor is is everything you can get by shrinking and removing edges and given any minor there's a polynomial time algorithm saying I can tell whether this is a minor of you and there's a finite number of bad cases so I just tried you know does it have this bad case by polynomial time I got the answer does he have this bad case probably time I got the answer a total polynomial time and so I've solved the problem however all we know is that the number of minors is finite we don't know what we might only know one or two of those minors but we don't know that if we got it if we got 20 of them we don't know there might be 20 125 the Halloween all we know is that is that it's finite so here we have a polynomial time algorithm that we don't know mm-hm that's a really great example of what you worry about or why you think P equals NP won't be useful but still why do you hold the intuition that P equals NP because you have to rule out so many possible algorithms have been not working you know you can you can take the graph and you can represent it as in terms of certain prime numbers and then you can multiply those together and then you can then you can take the bitwise and and and you
+planar graph the minimum graph is a is a five-pointed star where there everything pointed to another and the minimum graph consisting of trying to connect three utilities to three houses without crossing lines and so there are two there are two bad graphs that are not planar and every every non planar graph contains one of these two bad graphs by by shrinking and

+he said again so he
+proved that there's a finite number of these bad guys always a finite know

+somebody says here's a family

+Q: it's hard to believe

+A: and they present its sequence of 20 papers I mean in there it's deep work but it you know it's

+Q: because that's for any arbitrary class

+A: so it's for any
+arbitrary class that's closed under taking minors that's closed under

+Q: maybe I'm not understanding because it seems like a lot of them are closed taking minors

+A: almost all the important classes of graphs are there are tons of of such graphs but also hundreds of them that arise in applications like I have a book over here called classes of graphs and then and it it's amazing how many different classes people have looked at

+Q: so why do you bring up this theorem lower this proof

+A: so you know there are lots of algorithms that that are known for special class of graphs for example if I have a certain if I have a chordal graph then I can color it efficiently if I have some kinds of graphs it'll make a great Network very soon like you'd like to test you somebody gives you a graph that's always it in this family of grass if so then I hope then I can I can go to the library and find an algorithm that's gonna solve my problem on that graph okay so we we have we want to have a graph that says number than that says give me a graph I'll tell you whether it's and whether it's in this family or not okay and so all I have to do is test whether or not that does this given graph have a minor that's one of the bad ones a minor is is everything you can get by shrinking and removing edges and given any minor there's a polynomial time algorithm saying I can tell whether this is a minor of you and there's a finite number of bad cases so I just tried you know does it have this bad case by polynomial time I got the answer does he have this bad case probably time I got the answer a total polynomial time and so I've solved the problem however all we know is that the number of minors is finite we don't know what we might only know one or two of those minors but we don't know that if we got it if we got 20 of them we don't know there might be 21 25 the Halloween all we know is that is that it's finite so here we have a polynomial time algorithm that we don't know

+Q: mm-hm that's a really great example of what you worry about or why you think P equals NP won't be useful but still why do you hold the intuition that P equals NP

+A: because you have to
+rule out so many possible algorithms have been not working you know you can you can take the graph and you can represent it as in terms of certain prime numbers and then you can multiply those together and then you can then you can take the bitwise and and and you